 The worst part is that students might receive more marketing e-mails than they would like, especially if the school does not rank high on their list.
 Most schools that use Early Action do not prohibit students from applying Early Decision to a first-choice school.

-Most often, Early Action requires an early application.
 Prospective students must send all information in early, usually before November 1st to meet a deadline.
 They usually receive a decision in mid-December, though sometimes it might come later, depending on where the applicant ranks in the pool.
 Most schools that use Early Action, including flagship state universities, are of this flavor.

-Rolling Admissions can also be a form of Early Action for students who apply early.
 The difference between Early Action and Rolling Admissions is that Rolling Admissions has no early deadline.
 However, if you apply early to a school that uses Rolling Admissions, you can get a decision early, same as you might receive at a school where you apply Early Action.

 Then there are the other three flavors used by individual schools.
-Before you apply to any one of these schools, carefully read the information on their admissions Web pages.

 Harvard calls their policy Restrictive Early Action.
 Prospective students must agree not to apply to any Early Action or Early Decision to any private university.
 They may apply to public universities, military service academies and international schools.
 They may also apply to any public or private university that uses Rolling Admissions.